Bargs/Notes/books/joyOfClojure/ch9_notes.md

 ```

 2. Use `extend` instead of `extend-type` and `extend-protocol`.  `extend` takes a map of protocol implementations keyed by the functions' names.
 This map can be defined separately from the `extend` form.
 Once you've defined the map for one type, it can be used (in whole or in parts) by other types that wish to share the implementation.

+#### Reify

+Reify can combine the power of closures and protocols.
+Need to investigate this more as the detail in the book is a bit light...